f-marchi/UF-LambaLab-ALMA-app/README.md

 # Acute Leukemia Methylome Atlas (ALMA)

+## Notice

+This is a pre-publication repository!
+Please consider all information here confidential and do not use any of the data or code until it has been peer-reviewed and published.

 ## Overview

 The Acute Leukemia Methylome Atlas (ALMA) is an open-source project aimed at defining clinical subtypes of acute leukemias through epigenomics.
 This project provides a comprehensive tool for researchers and clinicians to explore and analyze methylation patterns in acute leukemia samples.